aklivity/zillabase/examples/petstore/README.md

 $ brew install zillabase
 ```

-Note: Until the Homebrew tap for zillabase is released, you can define an alias to use a local build:
+Note: You can define an alias to use a local build:

 ```bash
 $ alias zillabase="java -jar `pwd`/cli/target/cli-develop-SNAPSHOT.jar"